CityOfLosAngeles/covid19-indicators/reopening-sources.md

 * University of Minnesota and Harvard studies on [possible trajectories of the pandemic into late 2020 and 2021](https://www.nytimes.com/2020/05/08/health/coronavirus-pandemic-curve-scenarios.html) shows that a one-time social distancing effort is not sufficient to control this in the long term.
 Experts recommend turning social distancing on and off depending on case levels.
     * Germany says [regions must reinstate restrictions](https://www.nytimes.com/2020/05/18/opinion/germany-coronavirus-reopening.html) if cases pass a certain threshold.
 * [Are any countries close to herd immunity?
 Not even close.](https://www.nytimes.com/interactive/2020/05/28/upshot/coronavirus-herd-immunity.html)
+* Our understanding of [asymptomatic transmission](https://www.nytimes.com/2020/06/27/world/europe/coronavirus-spread-asymptomatic.html) has evolved
+    * A study from [China, Hong Kong, and Singapore](https://www.eurosurveillance.org/content/10.2807/1560-7917.ES.2020.25.17.2000257): 30-60% of spread from asymptomatic transmission
+    * [Hong Kong study](https://www.nature.com/articles/s41591-020-0869-5.pdf): estimated 44% transmission occurred prior to symptoms, infectious around 2 days prior to onset of symptoms
+    * [UK study](https://science.sciencemag.org/content/368/6491/eabb6936): estimated 50% of spread attributed to asymptomatic transmission
+    * [Study about spread on the Diamond Princess](https://www.eurosurveillance.org/content/10.2807/1560-7917.ES.2020.25.10.2000180#html_fulltext): estimated 18% of spread on-board from asymptomatic transmission that occurred before the quarantine start
+    * [Study by US CDC](https://www.nytimes.com/2020/03/31/health/coronavirus-asymptomatic-transmission.html): 25% of patients might have no symptoms
+    * [Germany's Robert Koch Institute study](https://www.thelancet.com/journals/laninf/article/PIIS1473-3099(20)30314-5/fulltext): infectiousness before or on day of symptom onset was substantial, which is when transmission was likely

 ## Building Public Health Capacity